Nigeria

 In Nasarawa and Zamfara states, NetWorks and its partner, Malaria Consortium, are developing systems that help families “pull” nets into their homes when they need them.
 In these pilots, households seek a net from a community-selected health volunteer, who assesses whether they are eligible for net and provides them with a coupon.
 Households can use these coupons to obtain a net for free at a health facility (Nasarawa and Zamfara), through a community leader or a place of worship (Zamfara).
 A full evaluation of the Nasarawa and Cross Rivers distribution efforts will be available in 2014.

 NetWorks is also providing technical assistance to the development of net distribution systems throughout much of Nigeria.
 In 2013, NetWorks trained representatives from 34 of the 36 states and the Federal Capital Territory and members of the federal malaria control program in continuous distribution concepts and the use of a modeling tool called NetCALC.
 States then drafted state-specific strategies that outlined options for efficient ways to distribute nets and the estimated numbers of nets needed.
-A report of these strategies will be available in 2013.
-Case studies and other tools from these pilots can be downloaded from the continuous distribution toolkit .
+Case studies and other tools from these pilots can be downloaded from the Continuous Distribution of LLINs for Malaria Control Toolkit.
+Link to an overview of net distribution approaches.

 Research